Nautical chart: Map projection, positions, and bearings

 Historically the first projection, invented by Marinus of Tyre ca. AD 100 according to Ptolemy, was what is now called equirectangular projection (historically called plane chart, plate carrée, carta plana quadrada).
-While it is very convenient for small seas like the Aegean, it's unsuitable for seas larger than Mediterranean or an open ocean, even though early explorers had to use it for want of a better.
+While it is very convenient for small seas like the Aegean, it is unsuitable for seas larger than Mediterranean or an open ocean, even though early explorers had to use it for want of a better.

 The Mercator projection is now used on the vast majority of nautical charts.
 Since the Mercator projection is conformal, that is, bearings in the chart are identical to the corresponding angles in nature, courses plotted on the chart may be used directly as the course-to-steer at the helm.

 The gnomonic projection is used for charts intended for plotting of great circle routes.
 NOAA uses the polyconic projection for some of its charts of the Great Lakes, at both large and small scales.

 Positions of places shown on the chart can be measured from the longitude and latitude scales on the borders of the chart, relative to a geodetic datum such as WGS 84.

 A bearing is the angle between the line joining the two points of interest and the line from one of the points to the north, such as a ship's course or a compass reading to a landmark.
 On nautical charts, the top of the chart is always true north, rather than magnetic north, towards which a compass points.
 Most charts include a compass rose depicting the variation between magnetic and true north.

 However, the use of the Mercator projection has drawbacks.
 This projection shows the lines of longitude as parallel.
 On the real globe, the lines of longitude converge as they approach the north or south pole.
 This means that east–west distances are exaggerated at high latitudes.
 To keep the projection conformal, the projection increases the displayed distance between lines of latitude (north–south distances) in proportion; thus a square is shown as a square everywhere on the chart, but a square on the Arctic Circle appears much bigger than a square of the same size at the equator.
 In practical use, this is less of a problem than it sounds.
 One minute of latitude is, for practical purposes, a nautical mile.
 Distances in nautical miles can therefore be measured on the latitude gradations printed on the side of the chart.